Governance of the 360Giving Standard

 - Wasim Akhtar, Cabinet Office

 - Anna de Pulford, Dulverton Trust

 - Alex Van Vliet, Lloyds Bank Foundation

 The Stewardship Committee is directed and governed in line with its Terms of Reference.
-If you would like to attend a Committee meeting as an observer or become a member of the Committee, please contact us.
+Committee members are appointed following an agreed process.
+If you would like to become a member of the Committee or observe a meeting, please contact us.